Subword complexes via triangulations of root polytopes: Reduced forms in the subdivision algebra and Grothendieck polynomials

 A special case of Theorem \ref{thm:t} for $\pi=1n(n-1)\cdots 2$ appears in \cite{k2014}.

-Theorem \ref{thm:t} is a special case of Theorem \ref{thm:gen} below in light of Theorem \ref{thm:unique} and using the fact that the pipe dreams of $\pi$ and $\pi^{-1}$ are in bijection when we reflect them across the north-east diagonal.
+We now relate the canonical reduced form to the double Grothendieck polynomial.
+For $\beta=-1$ denote the canonical reduced form by ${\rm Crf}^{\beta=-1}_T(x_{ij} \mid 1\leq i<j\leq n)$.
 Before we can state and prove Theorem \ref{thm:gen} we need to define a map $\phi$ from the labels $(i,j)$ that the boxes in the region $R(\pi)$ inherit from the labeling of its boundary (as described in Figure \ref{fig:cvs}) to the conventional labeling where rows are labeled increasingly from top to bottom and columns are labeled increasingly from left to right.
 We call the former labeling the tree labeling and when unclear which labeling we are talking of we put a $T$ index on it: $(i,j)_T$.
 The map $\phi$ simply takes the tree label $(i,j)$ to the conventional label $(\phi_{ij}(i), \phi_{ij}(j))$ of the corresponding box.
 In the example of Figure \ref{fig:cvs} we have that $\phi((1,6))=(1,1), \phi((2,3))=(3,2), \phi((5,6))=(1,4), \phi((4,5))=(2,3)$, and so forth.

 \bt Given $\pi=1\pi'$, $\pi'$ dominant, we have that